 Newspapers are daily or weekly publications containing news, feature articles, advertisements, and editorials.
 They can include announcements for events such as births, deaths, and weddings, as well as obituaries, accidents, and other events of significance.

-The Texas State Library and Archives Commission's newspaper collections include newspapers on microfilm, original print newspapers, and online newspaper subscriptions.
+The Texas State Library and Archives Commission's newspaper collections include newspapers on microfilm, original print newspapers, and digitized newspapers available online.